bmathern/samotraces.js/doc/tutorials/using_classes.md

 <pre class="prettyprint sunlight-highlight-javascript linenums">var callback = function(event) {

-	// The "obsel" variable will store the Obsel object var obsel = $.data(event.target,'Σ-data');
+	// The "obsel" variable will store the Obsel object var obsel = $.data(event.target,'Samotraces-data');

-	// Note that this callback is only called on 'Σ-obsel' class,
+	// Note that this callback is only called on 'Samotraces-obsel' class,
 	// therefore we know an obsel was the target of the event.
 	// Otherwise, we would have to check if it is an obsel.